abusafayatarefin92/J2EE_R37/JAVA/CheckPointsAnswer/Checkpoints_Ch_09.md

 assigned task.

 ## 9.9 ##
-A NullPointerException will occur when trying to use a reference that points to no location in memory (null) as though it were referencing an object.
+A NullPointerException will occur when we trying to use a reference that points to no location in memory (null) as though it were referencing an object.

 ## 9.10 ##
 An array is an object.
 An array can hold elements that are themself objects.
 The default values of elements in an array will be the same as the data fields of